sheoak/glutenfree-vegan-pancakes/README.md

 # Gluten-free vegan pancakes

-An open source recipe for gluten free vegan pancakes
+A recipe for gluten free vegan pancakes

 ## Ingredients for 5 pancakes